Air guitar: World

 Annual Air Guitar World Championships were first held in 1996 as part of the Oulu Music Video Festival in Oulu, Finland, and now held there each August.
 According to the competition ideology, "wars will end, climate change will stop and all bad things will vanish when all the people in the world play the air guitar".

 Participants from all over the world compete in skills of playing air guitar.
 The judges represent professionals of performing arts and culture, the guitarist Juha Torvinen among others.
-The winner gets a custom-made guitar, ‘Flying Finn’, by Matti and Saara Nevalainen.
+The winner gets a custom-made guitar, 'Flying Finn', by Matti and Saara Nevalainen.
 One year, Brian May, the lead guitarist of Queen, donated a VOX BM Special amplifier for the winner.

 Due to the COVID-19 Pandemic, the Air Guitar World Championships were not held in 2020 and 2021.
+In lieu of a 2021 championship, the Air Guitar World Championships organized a virtual Champion of Champions Championships on August 27, 2021, won by Justin "Nordic Thunder" Howard.